Vernon, CA

 -

-Heavy metals from roads and roofs
+Heavy metals from roads, rooftops, and vehicles

 -

-Oil and grease from vehicles
+Oil and grease from parking lots and traffic

 -

-Bacteria from pet waste and leaking sewers
+Bacteria/pathogens from pet waste or leaking sewer lines

 ๐๏ธ Enforcement and Oversight